TheAllenChou/unity-project-prefs/README.md

 ## Per-Project Preference Utility for Unity Tools Development
 by **Ming-Lun "Allen" Chou** / [AllenChou.net](http://AllenChou.net) / [@TheAllenChou](http://twitter.com/TheAllenChou) / [Patreon](https://www.patreon.com/TheAllenChou)

 This is a per-project preference utility useful for Unity tools development.
 It's similar to Unity's [`EditorPrefs`](https://docs.unity3d.com/ScriptReference/EditorPrefs.html), except that it stores key-value record pairs as a [scriptable object](https://docs.unity3d.com/ScriptReference/ScriptableObject.html) asset in the current project rather than modifying the machine's registry like `EditorPrefs`.
-This utility is for the editor only and should live in an [`Editor`](https://docs.unity3d.com/Manual/SpecialFolders.html) folder.
+This utility is for the Unity editor only and should live in an [`Editor`](https://docs.unity3d.com/Manual/SpecialFolders.html) folder.

 The default scriptable object UI is extended to further provide utilities for reordering, sorting, and record type enforcement.
 Supported record types include: boolean, int, float, string, and string set (unique strings joined by semicolons).